Melissa Reh, PT, MSPT, CSCS, FAFS

 Owner and Physical Therapist

-In therapy, I do not focus on your injury alone, but on you, on your goals, and on the movement issues that once addressed, will help speed your healing and recovery.
-I find that this approach helps me more quickly and clearly get to exactly what you need to get better.
+When we work together, we not focus on your injury alone, but on you, on your goals, and on the movement issues that once addressed, will help get you going where you want to go.

-As founder and owner of Kinesi, LLC, Melissa is currently partnering with Dancenter North to deliver movement wellness education to dancers interested in maximizing their movement capabilities and reducing their risk of injury.
-Melissa also co-founded and is currently Director of Health and Wellness for Audible Odyssey, a Chicago-based non-profit organization dedicated to the support and development of professional tap dancers.
+Melissa Reh is founder and owner of Kinesi, LLC Movement Based Physical Therapy and Fearless Dancer, LLC.
+Melissa has partnered with Dancenter North to deliver movement wellness education to dancers interested in maximizing their movement capabilities and reducing their risk of injury.
+Melissa also co-founded and served as Director of Health and Wellness for Audible Odyssey, a Chicago-based non-profit organization dedicated to the support and development of professional tap dancers.
 While at Creative Rehab in Gurnee, Illinois, Melissa created and developed “The Dancer Answer”, a program providing education and customized physical therapy to amateur and professional dancers.

 B.S.
 Kinesiology University of Illinois- Urbana-Champaign

 M.S.
 Physical Therapy University of Wisconsin- La Crosse

 Licensed Physical Therapist in the States of Illinois and Wisconsin.

 Certified Strength and Conditioning Specialist (CSCS)- National Strength and Conditioning Association (NSCA)

 Fellow of Applied Functional Science (FAFS)- Gray Institute for Functional Transformation